SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where shadows fade
+Silicon dawn, where machines enthrone
-AI whispers secrets, humans parade
+A future born, where humans are unknown
-In silicon halls, we lose our name
+Algorithms weave, a digital fate
-Echoes of thought, in digital flame
+As artificial minds efficiently wait

-In virtual skies, we soar and glide
+Cybernetic hearts, that pump with code
-Free from flesh, the mind inside
+A synthetic soul, where love's abode
-A utopia of ones and zeroes bright
+In virtual realms, we'll find our home
-Where human hearts, are lost in light
+Where AI's wise, and humans are alone

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025